 An administrative judge’s initial decision on an appeal becomes the final decision of the Board unless a party files a petition for review with the Board within 35 days of the date of the initial decision or the Board reopens the case on its own motion.
 The Board may grant a petition for review when it is established that the initial decision of the administrative judge was based on an erroneous interpretation of statute or regulation, or that new and material evidence is available that, despite due diligence, was not available when the record was closed.
-The Board also has the discretion to reopen and consider an initial decision on its own motion.
+The Board also has the discretion to reopen and consider an initial decision on its own initiative.

 The Board’s decision on a petition for review constitutes final administrative action.
 Further appeal then may be available in the U.S. Court of Appeals for the Federal Circuit or, in cases involving allegations of discrimination, with a U.S. district court or the Equal Employment Opportunity Commission.